 When we first started traveling, I did not really want to go to countries like France and Italy.
 Everyone dreams of going there, and then does.
 And then you hear about it, like, all the time.
 I was tired of hearing about those countries.
-BUT Andrew took me there anyway, and I obviously loved it.
-It’s obvious.
+BUT Andrew took me there anyway, and I loved it.
+I mean, obviously.
 Who goes to those countries and hates it?
 Right?
 Like, unless you have bad luck there and get scammed and have crap weather.
 But for the most part it’s an obvious kind of delight.
 Or at least, a frequently-reported-upon kind of delight.

 So… while YES I do love France and Italy… they haven’t quite captured my heart the way Slovenia has.